How seals can help prevent future bushfire damage and why they are mandatory

 The Australian Standards AS 3959 covers the construction of buildings in bushfire-prone areas and was recently amended in 2018.

-This was originally put in place after the Canberra bushfires of 2003 which burned for a week and destroyed almost 500 homes.
+This was originally put in place after the pest control Canberra bushfires of 2003 which burned for a week and destroyed almost 500 homes.

 The Standard was reviewed again in 2009 following the Black Saturday bushfires in Victoria that resulted in countless homes being lost and an enormous loss of human life.